 Supported editions for this feature: Business Starter; G Suite Basic.

-If you have G Suite for Nonprofits or the legacy free edition of G Suite, you can upgrade your edition to get more storage.
+If you have Google Workspace for Nonprofits or the legacy free edition of G Suite, you can upgrade your edition to get more storage.
 Compare your edition

 With Business Starter and G Suite Basic, each user gets 30 GB storage to use for Google Drive, Gmail, and Google Photos.
 As an administrator, you can let users buy more storage.
 Alternatively, you can buy and manage more storage licenses for your users, but it may be more cost efficient to let users buy individual storage directly.

 Turn on the option to buy more storage

 - As a super administrator, turn on each of these additional services:

 - Individual storage

 - They can't share or transfer storage to another account.